Hadi Tjahjanto

 Air Chief Marshal (Ret.)
 Hadi Tjahjanto (born 8 November 1963) is the Coordinating Minister for Political, Legal, and Security Affairs under President Joko Widodo's Onward Indonesia Cabinet, replacing Mahfud MD due to his resignation.
 He is a former officer in the Indonesian Air Force who previously served as the 20th Commander of the Indonesian National Armed Forces.
 An alumnus of the Indonesian Air Force Academy and Flight School, he was appointed by president Joko Widodo in 2017 as the Commander of the Armed Forces (Panglima).

 Formerly also a military secretary to President Joko Widodo, the president nominated him to the People's Representative Council as the sole candidate for the Commander of the Indonesian National Armed Forces (Panglima TNI), replacing Gatot Nurmantyo.
 He was formally appointed on 8 December 2017.

 He is the second officer from Air Force after Air Chief Marshal Djoko Suyanto to hold the similar office in TNI history.

 Early life and education

 Tjahjanto with Chairman of The Joint Chiefs of Staff Gen. Joe Dunford in Waikiki, Hawaii September 10, 2018.

 Hadi's father Bambang Sudardo served as a personnel in Abdurrahman Saleh airbase, motivating him to join the Air Force Academy following his graduation from high school.
 He became a pilot after completing the academy and flight school by 1987, initially becoming a pilot in the same airfield his father served at Malang.

+Personal life

+Hadi Tjahjanto was born on 8 November 1963 in Singosari, Malang, East Java, Indonesia.
+He is married to Nanik Istumawati, and they have two children, Hanica Relingga Dara Ayu and Handika Relangga Bima Yogatama.

+Tjahjanto comes from a family with roots in East Java.
+His father, Bambang Sudardo, served as a member of the Indonesian Air Force at Abdul Rachman Saleh Air Base in Malang, which influenced his decision to pursue a military career through the Indonesian Air Force Academy.

+According to reports published in Indonesian media in 2026, Tjahjanto is the uncle of Indonesian student activist and human rights advocate Muhammad Raynan Rizky Akbar, founder of Aktivis Indonesia NGO and Chairman of the Muslim Students' Association Faculty of Medicine, Brawijaya University (HMI FK UB).
+The relationship received public attention due to the contrast between Tjahjanto's military and governmental career and Raynan's involvement in student activism and civil society organizations.